DevXT-LLC/ezlocalai/README.md

 ```

 `best_tier` is derived from the worker's fastest GPU model (e.g. RTX 5090 ≈ 90, RTX 4090 = 80, RTX 3090 = 50, CPU = 2) and dominates the score, so an idle 5090 always beats an idle 3090.
 Tunneled workers keep their reported `best_tier` but receive a 5-point priority-tier penalty so similarly capable direct workers are preferred.
 The load penalty (`in_flight * 4`) lets a busy 5090 lose to an idle 4090 once it has a few requests in flight, which keeps the pool balanced under burst load.

+By default, text/vision routing requires an idle worker, so one long-running request on the 5090 sends the next compatible request to an idle 4090/3090 instead of stacking it onto the 5090.
+Set `ROUTER_BUSY_SLOT_FALLBACK=true` to restore slot-based routing when every compatible text/vision worker is already busy.
+When that fallback is enabled, `ROUTER_IDLE_TIER_WINDOW=100` covers the normal GPU tier range and makes any idle compatible node beat adding another request to a busy top-tier node; set the window lower to only spill over to nearby tiers, or `0` to use pure score/capacity routing.

 Workers missing the required capability (`text` / `vision` / `voice` / `image` / `video`) or the requested model are filtered out before scoring.
 Stale workers (no heartbeat for `ROUTER_WORKER_TTL` seconds) are also excluded.